Want to have your question answered quickly?

 Whether you’re a commercial or domestic landlord, a property developer or buy to let investor, there are a number of different risks that could threaten your assets.
 That's where landlord insurance comes in.

-Strictly speaking, landlord insurance – also known as buy to let insurance and property owners insurance – isn’t technically a type of insurance itself, but rather a collection of different forms of cover that landlords can purchase to help protect their assets against risk.
+Landlord insurance – also known as buy to let insurance and property owners insurance – isn’t technically a type of insurance itself, but rather a collection of different forms of cover that landlords can purchase to help protect their assets against risk.
 A landlord insurance policy comprises these various types.

 As each landlord’s assets and property portfolio will be different, it stands to reason that each landlord will require different protection from their insurance.
 This is why it’s often beneficial for landlords to seek a bespoke insurance policy tailored to their exact needs, as this will help to ensure that they don’t leave themselves vulnerable.